anikan/JavaStyleChecker/README.md

 Known issues:
 * grep doesn't like it when there aren't space characters at the front.
 Shouldn't be an issue unless their style is really bad.
+* Want to add an option where it ignores style issues in provided code.

 Options:
 * -v: Verbose- display lines and line numbers that have issues (results of grep and diff.).